-1 To add members (sub attributes) to the group attribute, click the New button (or press the Insert key) and enter a name.
+- Allow multiple selections: To allow users adding multiple rows, select this option.
+The default is cleared (Group attribute supports only one row). - 2 To add members (sub attributes) to the group attribute, click the New button (or press the Insert key) and enter a name.
 The name must be unique within the group attribute.

-To delete a member attribute from the group, highlight the attribute and click the Delete putton, or press the Delete key.
+To delete a member attribute from the group, highlight the attribute and click the Delete w button, or press the Delete key.

-2 The first attribute in the group is the parent of the second, and the second is the parent of the third, etc. To reorder the attribute members to reflect the dependency logic that you want to enforce, select the attribute you want to move and click the

-- Move Up for Move Down button, or drag and drop the attribute to the desired position. - 3 To define the values available for a member attribute, select the attribute and click the Fields Options / button.
+- The first attribute in the group is the parent of the second, and the second is the parent of the third, etc. To reorder the attribute members to reflect the dependency logic that you want to enforce, select the attribute you want to move and click the Move Up or Move Down button, or drag and drop the attribute to the desired position. - 4 To define the values available for a member attribute, select the attribute and click the Fields Options button.
 A Definition of attribute dialog opens for the group member (note the Group member tab).

 - a To add values for a group member (sub attribute), click the New button (or press the Insert key) and enter a name.
 The name must be unique within the group member. - b The end user will see the values in the same order shown in this dialog.
-To reorder the list of values, do any of the following: - To manually order the values, select a value and click the Move Up or Move Down button, or drag and drop the value to the desired position. - To alphanumerically sort the entire list of values, click the Sort Ascending or Sort Descending - c Once you have defined and ordered the values for a group member, click the OK button to return to the Definition of attribute dialog for the group attribute (which has a Group tab rather than the Group member tab). - 4 To define the dependencies between the values in a parent attribute and those in a child attribute, select a member attribute and click the Edit value restrictions to button.
+To reorder the list of values, do any of the following: - To manually order the values, select a value and click the Move Up f or Move Down 6 button, or drag and drop the value to the desired position. - To alphanumerically sort the entire list of values, click the Sort Ascending or Sort Descending button. - c Once you have defined and ordered the values for a group member, click the OK button to return to the Definition of attribute dialog for the group attribute (which has a Group tab rather than the Group member tab). - To define the dependencies between the values in a parent attribute and those in a child attribute, select a member attribute and click the Edit value restrictions button.
 The Valid values dialog opens.